Dr. Oetker: International expansion

 Rudolf August Oetker, the grandson of August Oetker, led the company between 1944 and 1981 when it achieved its highest growth.
 The Oetker family's private bank also employed as a director Rudolf von Ribbentrop (1921–2019), son of Joachim von Ribbentrop and Anna Elisabeth Henkell of the Wiesbaden wine family and, like Oetker, a wartime Waffen SS officer.
 The company expanded its presence internationally, acquiring many companies around the world.
 When Rudolf Oetker stepped down from his leadership position, the fourth generation of the Oetker family took over from him.
 The family ownership established a management principle that prioritized the company's interests over those of the family.".

 August Oetker, the great-grandson of the founder, led the company from 1981 until 2010.
 Under his tenure, it expanded further in all areas, including shipping, food, and brewing.

 Richard Oetker, August Oetker's brother, took over as CEO in 2010.

 International presence

 Australia

-In January 2011, Dr. Oetker purchased the Australian frozen pizza business of Simplot, including the well-known brand Papa Giuseppi's.
+In January 2011, Dr. Oetker purchased the Australian frozen pizza business of Simplot, including the brand Papa Giuseppi's.
 In 2015, Dr. Oetker acquired the Queensland brand Queen Fine Foods.